-The Frostfangs lie to the north of the Wall, just north west of the Shadow Tower, separating the Lands of Always Winter to their west and the Haunted Forest to their east and its southern peaks and foothills extend into the North.
-One of the largest mountains in the range is called Forktop by the Night's Watch.
+The Frostfangs lie north of the Wall, just northwest of the Shadow Tower, separating the Lands of Always Winter to their west and the haunted forest to their east.
+Its southern peaks and foothills transition into the northern mountains, which are part of the north within the Seven Kingdoms.
+One of the largest mountains in the Frostfangs is called Forktop by the Night's Watch.

 A Clash of Kings

 Craster informs Jeor Mormont, Lord Commander of the Night's Watch, that Mance Rayder, King-Beyond-the-Wall, is gathering the bulk of the free folk into the Frostfangs.
 Jeor does not expect the wildlings to remain in the inhospitable mountains for long.
 Qhorin Halfhand's rangers defeat Alfyn Crowkiller's wildlings, although a few flee toward the Frostfangs.
 A captured wildling informs Qhorin that Mance is searching for something to help bring down the Wall.

 The Night's Watch send three scouting missions to search for Mance: one up the Giant's Stair under Jarman Buckwell, one to probe the Milkwater under Thoren Smallwood, and one into the Skirling Pass under Qhorin Halfhand.

 In the Skirling Pass, Jon Snow and Stonesnake are sent ahead to dispatch with lookouts; they kill two and Jon captures Ygritte, later releasing her rather than execute her.
 After discovering the free folk's location, the party turn back leaving Dalbridge to cover their retreat.